 Here’s what three world authorities say on the topic.
 It starts with their message about exercise and weight loss in an editorial in the BJSM (British Journal of Sports Medicine (BJSM) in 2015.
 It has become a little lost in translation.

 The authors are British consultant cardiologist Dr Aseem Malhotra, US physician scientist Prof Stephen Phinney and University of Cape Town emeritus professor and MD Tim Noakes.
 Their message is simple enough.
 They say that exercise is not the most effective weight loss tool.

 Message some don’t like to hear

-That’s a message Big Food and Big Pharma don’t like you to hear.
+That’s a message that many members of Big Food and Big Pharma don’t like you to hear.
 In fact, they will go to great lengths to suppress it.
 Experts say it’s as if these interests want people to continue eating foods that make them fat and sick.
-They also want people just take drugs to treat symptoms of disease that will surely follow.
+They also want people to take drugs to treat symptoms of disease that will surely follow.

 Click here to read: Cracking the obesity code: Dr Jason Fung’s secret

 The editorial was “temporarily removed”, according to BJSM editor Prof Karim Khan.
 That was after “expressions of concern” over non-disclosure of certain interests by Noakes and Phinney.

 That “non-disclosure” turned out to be due to nothing more sinister than an administrative error.
 The editorial was soon back with fuller disclosure.
 Thus, that presumably allayed any further “concerned expressions”.